Keeping Cheney Beautiful 2017

 We Couldn't Do It Without YOU!

-Besides the participating sponsors listed, we are grateful for efforts of these local businesses & organizations:
+Besides the participating sponsors listed, we are grateful for the efforts of these local businesses & organizations, who supported Clean Sweep in 2016:

 Amazing Grace Fellowship -- Coordination of one of our drop-off locations.